StijndeK/N.A.D.ProcederalAudioSystem/README.md

 - [N.A.D Visual Parameter Adaption in Unity](https://github.com/StijndeK/N.A.D.VisualParameterAdaption)

 ## Unity and C#
 To allow for quick testing and implementing, PAS is written in C# for Unity.
 However, because PAS should serve as a general framework, PAS moves away from a component based Unity hierarchy and uses little to none unity specific elements.
 A dynamic approach allows for easy adding and changing of functionalities, which keeps new possibilities open.
+This is especially important, because game projects often differ greatly from each other and the industry is undergoing constant change.
+To have a tool that allows for easier testing and implementing procedural music, it needs to be able to adapt to different projects and general changes in the industry.

 ## Systems Design
 Parameters received from the game are used to trigger and generate data cycles, which set audio parameters for layers, that are triggered in the sequencer.